-Contributions - For the year ended December 31, 2015, plan members were required to contribute 5.00% of wages for non-hazardous job classifications.
+Contributions - For the year ended December 31, 2016, plan members were required to contribute 5.00% of wages for non-hazardous job classifications.
 Employees hired after September 1, 2008 are required to contribute an additional 1% to cover the cost of medical insurance that is provided through CERS.
 Participating employers were required to contribute at an actuarially determined rate.
 Per Kentucky Revised Statute Section 78.545(33), normal contribution and past service contribution rates shall be determined by the Board on the basis of an annual valuation last preceding the July 1 of a new biennium.
 The Board may amend contribution rates as of the first day of July of the second year of a biennium if it is determined on the basis of a subsequent actuarial valuation that amended contributions rates are necessary to satisfy requirements determined in accordance with actuarial basis adopted by the Board.
-For the year ended 17.67% of each employee's wages from July to December, 2015, both of which are equal to the actuarially determined rates set by the Board.
+For the year ended December 31, 2016, the District contributed 17.06% of each employee's wages from January to June, 2016 and 18.68% of each employee's wages from July to December, 2016, both of which are equal to the actuarially determined rates set by the Board.
 Administrative costs of the Kentucky Retirement System are financed through employer contributions and investment earnings.

 Plan members who began participating on, or after, January 1, 2014, were required to contribute to the Cash Balance Plan.
 The Cash Balance Plan is known as a hybrid plan because it has characteristics of both a defined benefit plan and a defined contribution plan.
 Members in the plan contribute a set percentage of their salary each month to their own account.
 Plan members contribute 5.00% of wages to their own account and 1% to the health insurance fund.
-The employer contribution rate is set percentage of each member's salary.
+The employer contribution rate is set annually by the Board based on an actuarial valuation.
+The employer contributes a set percentage of each member's salary.
 Each month, when employer contributions are received, an employer pay credit is deposited to the member's account.
-The employer pay credit.
-The employer pay credit.
-The employer pay credit.
-The employer pay credit.
+For non-hazardous members, their account is credited with a 4% employer pay credit.
+The employer pay credit represents a portion of the employer contribution.